Mathri / Mathiya

 • Repeat making mathris for all the dough balls.

 • Heat enough oil in a pan/kadhai on medium heat.
 When the oil gets hot, slide a few mathris in it.
 Fry them on both sides.
-As they get properly cooked, they will rise on the top and change color (8-10 mins).
+As they get properly cooked, they will rise to the top and change colour (8-10 mins).
 Use a perforated steel spatula for frying.

 • Remove them on kitchen paper (kept on a plate) to remove excess oil.